-15 In the 2002 Report, "trading interruptions" were described as referring to "trading halts" or "trading suspensions.
+In the 2002 Report, "trading interruptions" were described as referring to "trading halts" or "trading suspensions".
 The 2002 Report further noted that a "trading halt generally is a temporary interruption in the trading of a financial instrument, group of securities or a securities derivative in anticipation of, or in reaction to, an unusual event or condition affecting a financial instrument or group of securities.
-Certain regulatory trading halts are sometimes referred to as trading suspensions, and are often broader in scope and of longer duration than a trading halt imposed by a market."

-are authorized, how information is shared, as well as related issues involving multi-listed securities and derivative products and made a series of recommendations.16
+Certain regulatory trading halts are sometimes interruptions are authorized, how information is shared, as well as related issues involving multi-listed securities and derivative products and made a series of recommendations.

-In addition, in 2011, IOSCO published the report "Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency"17 (2011 Report), which addressed the broad technological changes impacting markets, including high frequency trading and measures used to address volatility, including trading halts, circuit breakers and price limits.
-In Recommendation 2 of the 2011 Report, IOSCO stated that "regulators should consider the extent to which trading venues should be required to have volatility control mechanisms (e.g., circuit breakers, limit-up-limit-down controls or volatility thresholds) for risk management and the prevention of market disruptions due to sudden volatile price movements."18
+In addition, in 2011, IOSCO published the report Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency (2011 Report), which addressed the broad technological changes impacting markets, including high frequency trading and measures used to address volatility, including trading halts, circuit breakers and price limits.
+In Recommendation 2 of the 2011 Report, IOSCO stated that "regulators should consider the extent to which trading venues should be required to have volatility control mechanisms (e.g., circuit breakers, limit-up-limit-down controls or volatility thresholds) for risk management and the prevention of market disruptions due to sudden volatile price movements."